naftaliharris/for-x-in-datasets/SPECIFICATION.md

 ## The dataset directory

-Each dataset consists of three files in a directory: The data itself, called **DATA.tsv**, some short metadata about the dataset, called **METADATA.tsv**, and a textual description of the dataset, called **DESCRIPTION.txt**.
+Each dataset consists of two files in a directory: The data itself, called **DATA.tsv**, and a textual description of the dataset, called **DESCRIPTION.txt**.

 The name of the dataset also serves as the directory name.
 Dataset names should consist of capitalized words separated by underscores rather than spaces, using